ld32/HTSbauer/Readme.md

 * wait around 6/7 hours (You will receive an email once is over)

 The output of the script will be in mochiview compatible *.wig files in the mochiview directory There are also two pdf containing some statistics of the script.
+If something went wrong send me the log.out file so that I can take a look